The University of Akron offers three paths to prepare students for careers in Nutrition and/or Dietetics:

 The University of Akron is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND)for both, the Didactic Program in Dietetics and the Coordinated Program in Dietetics.
 ACEND is located at 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995.
 Phone: (312) 899-0040, ext.
 5400; Fax: (312) 899-4817.
 Web address: eatright.org

 The Didactic Program - The student must be admitted to the University of Akron.
-After completion of 30 credits of coursework and a minimum GPA of 2.8, students can apply for admission into the School of Nutrition and Dietetics in the College of Health Professions.
+After completion the first year prerequisite courses and a minimum GPA of 3.0 (curriculum proposal effective Fall 2014), students must complete an application for admission.
+The application will be coming soon.
+Opening is limited and entry is competitive.
 All students enter the School of Nutrition and Dietetics in the didactic program.

 The Coordinated Program - Students are eligible to apply for admission into the Coordinated Program at the end of their sophomore year.
 All applications are due by February 1st.